David Hendrik Chassé

-David Hendrik, Baron Chassé (Tiel, 18 March 1765 – Breda, 2 May 1849) was a Dutch soldier who fought both for and against Napoleon.
+David Hendrik, Baron Chassé (18 March 1765 – 2 May 1849) was a Dutch army officer who fought both for and against Napoleon.
 He commanded the Third Netherlands Division that intervened at a crucial moment in the Battle of Waterloo.
 In 1830 he bombarded the city of Antwerp as commander of Antwerp Citadel during the Belgian Revolution.

 Biography

 Family life

-Chassé was the son of Carel Johan Chassé, a scion of an old Huguenot family, who was a major in the army of the Dutch Republic, and of Maria Johanna Helena Schull.
+Chassé was the son of Carel Johan Chassé, a scion of an old Huguenot family, who was a major in the army of the Dutch Republic, and of Maria Johanna Helena Schull, and the younger brother of Petrus Theodorus Chassé.
 He married Johanna Adriana van Nieuwenhoven on 10 November 1786 and divorced her in 1795.
 His second marriage was to the English widow Elisabeth Irish on 12 April 1796.
 They had one son.
 This marriage also ended in divorce in 1816.

 Early career

-Chassé entered the Dutch army as a ten-year-old cadet in his father's regiment in 1775.
-He was promoted to second lieutenant in 1781.
-He resigned his commission in 1786 because of his sympathy for the Patriot party in their opposition to the autocratic regime of stadtholder William V, Prince of Orange.
+Chassé entered the Dutch army as a ten-year-old cadet in his father's regiment in the Dutch States Army in 1775.
+He was promoted to second lieutenant in 1781 and in 1787 to captain.
+He resigned his commission in 1787 because of his sympathy for the Patriots in their opposition to the autocratic regime of stadtholder William V, Prince of Orange.
 Instead he became a captain in a Patriot Free Corps, defending Muiden and Weesp against the Prussian invaders that restored William to power in 1787.
 Because of this role in the revolt he had to go into exile in France, as many other Patriots.
 Another reason for going abroad was that he had killed a man in a duel.